Samos Monthly Rainfall & Precipitation

 Monthly Precipitation Levels

 Significant seasonal changes in precipitation occur throughout the year.
-During the wet season, December receives substantial rainfall, averaging 213 mm of precipitation, recorded across 13 rainy days.
+During the wettest month, December receives substantial rainfall, averaging 213 mm (8.4 in) of precipitation, recorded across 13 rainy days.

 The map below shows the annual precipitation across Greece.
 You can also select the different months in case you are interested in a specific month.

-Samos’s average annual precipitation is 990 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Samos's average annual precipitation is 990 mm (39 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.